MiniDiscs (Hacked)

-MiniDiscs [Hacked] is a compilation of recordings by the English alternative rock band Radiohead, made while they were working on their 1997 album OK Computer.
-It comprises more than 16 hours of demos, rehearsals, live performances and other material.
+MiniDiscs [Hacked] is a compilation album by the English rock band Radiohead, released in 2019.
+It comprises more than 16 hours of demos, rehearsals, live performances and other material recorded while Radiohead were working on their 1997 album OK Computer.

-The recordings are taken from MiniDiscs belonging to the singer, Thom Yorke, and were not intended for release.
-After they were leaked online in June 2019, Radiohead released them through the music sharing site Bandcamp for 18 days, with all proceeds going to the environmentalist group Extinction Rebellion.
+The recordings were taken from MiniDiscs belonging to the singer, Thom Yorke, and were not intended for release.
+According to some reports, a collector demanded a ransom from Radiohead, but he denied this, saying he instead planned to sell the recordings to fans; this was corroborated by fans who negotiated with him.
+After the collector leaked the recordings online, Radiohead released them through the music sharing site Bandcamp for 18 days, with all proceeds going to the environmentalist group Extinction Rebellion.

 The compilation received positive reviews.
 Though critics said that its size made it daunting for some listeners, they praised the insight into the making of OK Computer.

 Content

 MiniDiscs [Hacked] contains more than 16 hours of demos, rehearsals, outtakes, and live performances recorded while Radiohead were working on their third album, OK Computer (1997).
-It includes unreleased songs, alternative mixes, early versions of OK Computer songs (such as an extended version of "Paranoid Android"), and versions of the later songs "Lift", "True Love Waits", "Nude", "Last Flowers", "Motion Picture Soundtrack" and "Life in a Glasshouse".
+The recordings were taken from MiniDiscs belonging to the Radiohead singer, Thom Yorke.
+They include unreleased songs, alternative mixes, early versions of OK Computer songs (such as an extended version of "Paranoid Android"), and versions of the later songs "Lift", "True Love Waits", "Nude", "Last Flowers", "Motion Picture Soundtrack" and "Life in a Glasshouse".
+"Poison" is an early version of "Exit Music (For a Film)", with different lyrics.

-The recordings are taken from MiniDiscs belonging to the Radiohead singer, Thom Yorke.
-Though some had been released on the 2017 OK Computer reissue OKNOTOK 1997 2017, most were not intended for release.